rthombs/xtasysum/README.md

 `Threshold` specifies the threshold by which the partial sums are generated; default is `Threshold(0)`.

-`Frequency` creates a table containing the probability transitions and frequencies of the partial sums by each variable in varlist; see tab.
+`Frequency` creates a table containing the probability transitions and frequencies of the partial sums by each variable in varlist; see `tab`.

-`Sum` creates a summary table of the partial sums for each variable in varlist; see xtsum.
+`Sum` creates a summary table of the partial sums for each variable in varlist; see `xtsum`.

+`csd` reports the Pesaran (2015) test for weak cross-sectional dependence and the exponent of cross-sectional dependence (Bailey, Kapetanios, and Pesaran 2016,2019); This is a wrapper of Ditzen's (2021) `xtcse2` program.

 `fd` generates a variable containing the first differences that the partial sums are generated from.